- ホーム

 - > political science

-Full Description
+Description

-As members of representative bodies at local levels of government, municipal councillors play a vital role in democratic decision-making most closely related to the daily life of citizens.
+As members of representative bodies at local levels of government, municipal councillors play a vital role in democratic decision-making most closely related to the daily lives of citizens.
 Interactions between councillors and citizens, between councillors themselves, and between councillors and their representative bodies, are therefore some of the most common features of contemporary democracy.
 The multiple forms these interactions take provide important insights into the different roles of local government, as well as their administrative, civic and political cultures.